SebLKMa/Ethereum/bcprojects/tnoproject/readme.txt

 Add to truffle.js
       gas: 3000000, // use web3.eth.getBlock("pending").gasLimit >>4712388

-for tnoprojectEvents, copy the build from tnoproject
+for bcprojectEvents, copy the build from bcproject

 Available Accounts
 ==================